 In addition to our reliance on patent protection for our inventions, product candidates and research programs, we also rely on trade secrets and confidentiality agreements to protect our technology, know-how and other aspects our business that are not amenable to, or that we do not consider appropriate for, patent protection.
 Although we take steps to protect our proprietary information and trade secrets, including through contractual means with our employees and consultants, third parties may independently develop substantially equivalent proprietary information and techniques or otherwise gain access to our trade secrets or disclose our technology.
 Thus, we may not be able to meaningfully protect our trade secrets.
 It is our policy to require our employees, consultants, outside scientific collaborators, sponsored researchers and other advisors to execute confidentiality agreements upon the commencement of employment or consulting relationships with us.
-These agreements provide that all confidential information concerning our business or financial affairs developed or made known to the individual or entity during the course of the party's relationship with us is to be kept confidential and not disclosed to third parties except in specific circumstances.
-In the case of employees, the agreements provide that all inventions conceived by the individual, and which are related to our current or planned business or research and development or made during normal working hours, on our premises or using our equipment or proprietary information, are our exclusive property.
+These agreements provide that all confidential information concerning our business or financial affairs developed or made known to the individual or entity during the course of the party's relationships with us is to be kept confidential and not disclosed to third parties except in specific circumstances.
+In the case of employees, the agreements provide that all inventions conceived by the individual, and which are related to our current or planned business or research and development or mote furting hours, on our premises or using our equipment or proprietary information, are our exclusive property.
 However, such confidentiality agreements and invention assignment agreements can be breached and we may not have adequate remedies for any such breach.
-For more information regarding the risks related to our intellectual property, see "Risk Factors-Risks Related to Our Intellectual Property."
+For more information regarding the risks related to our intellectual property."